Why should I enroll?

 What time commitment is necessary?

-Participants are expected to attend and actively engage in each of eight, 90-minute class sessions, and to complete reading and writing assignments.
+Participants are expected to attend and actively engage in each class, and to complete reading and writing assignments.
 Faculty for the Institute recognize that most, if not all, participants are also employed in full-time positions outside of the program, and the workload will be appropriately tailored to the time constraints that participants will face.

 When and where are the classes?

 Classes will be held in the evenings at the Duke in Washington offices at 1201 New York Ave., NW, Suite 1110, near Metro Center.
 The dates and times of classes will be available starting in January 2014.

 Is housing provided?

 Because the Duke D.C.
 Summer Institute is designed for those already working in Washington, either for the summer or year-round, participants are expected to have their own housing.